salhi100/django_airbnb_cloning_practice/README.md

 - **You should use related_names field in models.py in order to get queryset.**

-- **related_names is for the target.** [Next example is when rooms/models.py points users table with foreignkey](./rooms/models.py), but didn't set related_name inside of field.
+- **related_names is for the target.** [Next example is when users table points rooms table with foreignkey](./rooms/models.py), but didn't set related_name inside of field.
 ```python
   host = models.ForeignKey(
           "users.User", on_delete=models.CASCADE